Aspallar/MagicDuelsDeckCheck/README.md

 ## Use

-To use MagicDuelsDeckHelper just drag a deck link from the [Magic Duels Helper ](https://www.magicduelshelper.com) web site and drop it in the applications window.
+To use MagicDuelsDeckHelper just drag a deck link from the one of the supported web sites and drop it in the applications window.
 A page will be displayed in your browser listing the cards that you are missing, if any, and what set they can be found in.

 ### Deck links